ddean4040/bbPress-Topics-for-Posts/readme.txt

 1. Comment bubble replaced with the number of forum posts

 == Changelog ==

+= 1.8.1 =
+* Fixed: Posts with draft settings did not have topics created under certain circumstances - thanks, Opinynated
+* Fixed: PHP notice when editing global settings for the first time
+* Changed: Updated default templates to look better with twentythirteen theme

 = 1.8 =
 * Added: Anchor for "Respond" / "Leave a reply" links in post listings